Donate Now

 We work with local partners in the Pacific to develop sustainable, quality, and locally-led eye care services.

-• Supporting the development of strong, nationally integrated eye health systems.
+• Supporting the development of strong, nationally integrated eye healthcare systems.

 • Working with our Pacific partners to determine the prevalence and causes of blindness and vision impairment in their countries.

-• Supporting the development of Pacific eye health workforces through workforce support and eye care training.
+• Supporting the development of Pacific eye care workforces through workforce support and eye care training.

 • Increasing access to inclusive eye care services.